ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Logger.md

 }
 ```

-#### LOG_LEVEL_DEBUG
+#### `LOG_LEVEL_DEBUG`

-You should use debug level in user application for adding debug level messages.
-You should not use debug level in OS, HAL and libraries instead trace level should be used.
+Use debug levels in user applications for adding debug level messages.
+Do not use debug levels in the OS, HAL and libraries.
+Instead, use trace levels.

 Usage:

 ```C
 void main() {
     ...